 An application for registration of the trademark is to be filed with the Trademarks Registry in the prescribed form with payment of requisite fees, and any person who claims to be the proprietor of the trademark can file an application for the registration of its mark in respect to goods/services.
 It should be filed at the Trademarks Registry, Kathmandu.

 The procedure for filing a Trademark in Nepal is as follows:

-After an application is filed the same is then examined by the Registrar with regard to the distinctiveness, possibility of deceptiveness and conflicting trademarks.
+After an application is filed the same is then examined by the Registrar with regard to the distinctiveness, possibility of deceptiveness, and conflicting trademarks.
 The Registrar may accept or refuse the application subject to the provisions of the act.
-A trademark application in Nepal can be refused / objected by the Registrar.
+A trademark application in Nepal can be refused/objected to by the Registrar.

 The application shall proceed to registration where there is no opposition or where the opposition was filed and was decided in favor of the applicant.
 The mark is then registered for a period of 7 years from the date of filing of the application and the registration certificate is issued.
 The trademark can be renewed from time to time for an unlimited period by payment of renewal fees, failing which the mark becomes liable to be removed from the registry on account of non-renewal.
 Each renewal term is for a period of 7 years.

-The Patents, Designs and Trademarks Act, 1965 also provides that if a registered trademark is not used for a continuous period of 01 year from the date of registration, then the same becomes vulnerable to cancellation action on grounds of non-use.
+The Patents, Designs, and Trademarks Act, 1965 also provides that if a registered trademark is not used for a continuous period of 01 years from the date of registration, then the same becomes vulnerable to cancellation action on grounds of non-use.

 The procedure for filing a renewal for a trademark in Nepal is as follows:

 Details regarding the Trademark Filings fees can be accessed at the following link: